William S. Pittman Graduation Ceremony

 Share Your Pittman Moment

 We want you to share your Pittman Moment!
-At Drexel, we know that the placing of the kente stole is a significant moment in the ceremony, as each participant will choose someone special to take part in this celebratory moment.
-During the livestream, we hope that you will carry on this tradition at home and encourage you to post a photo or video of this moment on social media using the hashtag #ForeverDragons.
+At Drexel, we know that the placing of the kente stole is a significant moment in the Ceremony.
+You are encouraged to post a photo or video of this special day on social media using the hashtag #ForeverDragons.
 And don't forget to tag @drexelone so that we can re-post!

 Another way that you can share your story is through submitting to PaperClip.
 As a collection of unique stories about Drexel experiences written by students, we would love to include your experience participating in the Pittman ceremony.
 We hope you will use your voice and share your story with the world!